nayemspecial/wordpress-support-engineer/parts/js-assignment-solution.md

 ## Solve these questions.

-- Problem 1: Write a function to calculate the area of a triangle.
+- Problem 1: Write a function to calculate the area of a triangle.[View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/09.max-of-five-numbers.md)

 - Problem 2: Write a function to convert degrees to radians.